stratSystemF/lambda/README.md

 This project has been the first contact with Coq for the two of us.
 We started reading the article.
-We talked together to precise our understanding of the type system and informally how to proove the different lemmas of the subject, without any Coq considerations.
+We talked together to precise our understanding of the type system and informally how to prove the different lemmas of the subject, without any Coq considerations.
 Then we started to code linearly, one big file, in the way "program what you need".
 Finally, we did some clean up.
 Usually it is not a good way to program, but we wrote tons of